openshift-labs/learn-katacoda/developing-on-openshift/serverless/00-intro.md

 ![OpenShift Eventing](/openshift/assets/developing-on-openshift/serverless/00-intro/knative-eventing-diagram.png)

-OpenShift Serverless applications can be integrated with other OpenShift services, such as OpenShift [Pipelines][pipelines-main], [Service Mesh][service-mesh-main], [Monitoring][monitoring-main] and [Metering][metering-main], delivering a complete serverless application development and deployment experience.
+OpenShift Serverless applications can be integrated with other OpenShift services, such as OpenShift [Pipelines][pipelines-main], and [Service Mesh][service-mesh-main], delivering a complete serverless application development and deployment experience.

 This tutorial will focus on the `Serving` aspect of OpenShift Serverless as the first diagram showcases.
 Be on the lookout for additional tutorials to dig further into Serverless, specifically `Eventing`.